 Rare Guns: Both the FG42 and the STG44 (mistakenly called the STG-43 in-game).

-Short Range Long Range Weapon: Averted.
+Short-Range Long-Range Weapon: Averted.
 Weapon ranges are quite realistic - even submachine guns can shoot across the smaller maps, and that's not getting into rifles.
 Good luck hitting anything at that distance, though (e.g. a submachine gun's accuracy rapidly drops to 2% beyond a short distance away).